truenas/documentation/content/References/dRAIDprimer.md

 * dRAID pool expansion requires the addition of one or more new vdevs just as with RAIDz.
   Because dRAID could have 100 or more disks in it, the best practice of using homogeneous vdevs in a pool still applies, which means expansion increments to dRAID-based pools can be very large.

-{{< expand "When should I use dRAID?" "v" >}}
-In general, consider dRAID when your system has large numbers of disks (<100), and where having reduced and greatly-improve resilver time and returning pools to a healthy state faster is needed.

-dRAID is not suited to applications with primarily small-block data reads and writes, such as VMware and databases that are better suited to mirror and RAIDz vdevs.

-dRAID is a good option to consider when working with large quantities of disks for bulk storage applications rather than deploying 10-12 wide Z2/Z3 vdevs.

-If deploying on SSDs, dRAID can be a viable option for high-performance large-block workloads such as video production and some HPC storage, but test the configuration thoroughly before putting it into production.
-The implementation of dRAID is very new and has not been tested to the same extent as RAIDZ.
-If you storage project cannot tolerate risk consider waiting until dRAID becomes more well-established and widely tested.
-{{< /expand >}}

 ## Additional Resources